yext/search-headless/docs/search-headless.searchheadless.submitquestion.md

 Promise&lt;[QuestionSubmissionResponse](./search-headless.questionsubmissionresponse.md)<!-- -->&gt;

-A Promise of a [QuestionSubmissionResponse](./search-headless.questionsubmissionresponse.md) from the Answers API
+A Promise of a [QuestionSubmissionResponse](./search-headless.questionsubmissionresponse.md) from the Search API